Hardening Git for GitOps

 GitOps is an extension of infrastructure as code that can be applied to Kubernetes workloads.
-This means that the configuration of the application - and as much of the system as possible - can be stored in Git and deployed automatically from Git without manual operator intervention.
+This means that the configuration of the application - and as much of the system as possible - is stored in Git that can be deployed automatically from Git and left untouched by manual operator intervention.

 The GitOps Workflow

-- The runtime containers (“workloads”) and clusters (including dev and test clusters, but especially production).
+- The runtime containers (“workloads”) and clusters (including dev and test clusters, but especially production)

 - Mechanisms to deploy or update workloads on a cluster, change their config, secrets, etc.